core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

-  A reason (and, currently, the only known) to actually include a Request-Hash option in a response is the possible use of non-traditional responses as described in {{I-D.ietf-core-responses}}, which in terms of that document are non-matching to the request (and thus easily usable).
+  A reason (and, currently, the only known) to actually include a Request-Hash option in a response is the possible use of non-traditional responses as described in {{I-D.ietf-core-responses}}, which, in terms of that document, are non-matching to the request (and thus easily usable).
   The Request-Hash Option included in the response allows populating caches (see below) and enables the decryption and verification of a response that is sent as a reply to a Consensus Request.
   In the context of non-traditional responses, the value of the Request-Hash Option in the request corresponding to a response can be inferred from the value of the Request-Hash Option in the response.

 * A proxy MAY use any fresh cached response from the selected server to reply to a request with the same Request-Hash;
-  this may save it some memory.
+  this can save it some memory.

   When replying to a request that includes a Request-Hash Option, the proxy MAY add a Request-Hash Option to the response if the option is not already present in the response, or remove the Request-Hash Option from the response if the option is already present in the response.
 In either case, the Request-Hash Option in the response MUST have the same value that the Request-Hash Option has in the corresponding request.